Bed Bath & Beyond name lives on! Overstock.com buys rights and assumes name

 When Bed Bath & Beyond’s financial woes deepened last year, Overstock.com tried to court the retailer’s suppliers but it met with some skepticism.
 But after its bid for Bed Bath became public last week, it was able to add 100,000 bed and bath items to its site, Johnson said.
 He expects that pace will pick up.

-Johnson said that it will offer some coupons to cater to the Bed Bath & Beyond customers who were used to the popular perk, but he noted that customers will be surprised that the discounts offered by Overstock.com are actually better on an every day basis.
-He also added that Overstock plans to step up marketing to Bed Bath & Beyond customers to make them aware of the change.
+Johnson said that it will offer some coupons to cater to the Bed Bath & Beyond customers who were used to the popular perk.
+Still, he noted that customers will be surprised that the discounts offered by Overstock.com are actually better on an everyday basis.
+He also added that Overstock plans to increase marketing to Bed Bath & Beyond customers to make them aware of the change.

 He estimated Overstock.com has about 5 million customers; Bed Bath & Beyond’s online customers number about 10 million.